Shiloh Keo

-Shiloh Keo (born December 17, 1987) is an American former professional football safety.
-Selected by the Houston Texans in the fifth round of the 2011 NFL draft, he played college football for the University of Idaho.
+Shiloh Keo (born December 17, 1987) is an American former professional football player who was a safety in the National Football League (NFL).
+Selected by the Houston Texans in the fifth round of the 2011 NFL draft, he played college football for the Idaho Vandals.

 Early life

 Born in Bothell, Washington, northeast of Seattle, Keo is one of seven children of Regan and Diana Keo.
 Regan is an ILWU longshoreman of native Hawaiian origin, and Diana is Cuban-American; they coached football and softball for 27 years.

 Keo is a 2006 graduate of Archbishop Murphy High School in Everett, north of Seattle, where he played under head coach Terry Ennis.
 He transferred from Woodinville in 2004, following his sophomore year.
 As a senior in 2005, he played in the 2A state championship game at the Tacoma Dome; both teams entered undefeated, but top-ranked AMHS lost to Pullman by four points.

 College career

 Keo earned the starting job as a true freshman at the University of Idaho in 2006 under head coach Dennis Erickson, establishing himself as a leader in the secondary with 72 total tackles.
 He was named an honorable mention on the Sporting News All-Freshman Team.
 In 2007 under first-year head coach Robb Akey, Keo was the Vandals' team MVP; he established a new school record with a 100-yard punt return against Northern Illinois, in addition to also setting records in punt return yardage and punt return average.

 Injured early during the 2008 season, Keo redshirted and returned as a first team all-WAC conference safety as a junior in 2009, Idaho's first winning record since 1999, ending with a Humanitarian Bowl victory in Boise.
 In 2010, Keo was once again named team MVP and earned 2nd team all-WAC conference honors.